Prometheus-X-association/learning-traces/README.md

 In the "PXRLT/SampleTests" folder you can find a unity scene "SimpleScene.unity". _(Open it)_

-This test example consist in two menu :
+This test example consists in two menu :
 * **Connexion menu** : a menu to choose context field
     * _Username_ : name of the user
     * _Email_ : email address of the user